KMarshland/heroku-ssl/README.md

 ## Usage on Heroku
 Add this gem to your gemfile, then deploy it to heroku.
+Add a free redis instance ([https://elements.heroku.com/addons/heroku-redis](https://elements.heroku.com/addons/heroku-redis)) if you do not have one.
 Then, you can simply run `rake heroku_ssl:update_certs`

 This should prompt you for everything you need to update your shiny new SSL certificate!